migasfree/migasfree-swarm/README.md

      ./migasfree-swarm deploy
      ```

+## CA Root Certificate

+In many organizations, internet access requires installing a root certificate issued by the organization's own certificate authority.
+This root certificate is typically used in firewalls to inspect and control internet traffic securely.

+To configure this, follow these steps:

+  1. Open the `datashare console`

+  2. Navigate to the `ca-certificates` folder and copy the root certificate issued by your organization's certificate authority.

+  3. Redeploy the stack with the following commands:
+     ```bash
+     ./migasfree-swarm undeploy
+     ./migasfree-swarm deploy
+     ```

 ## Backups

 Both PostgreSQL and Redis databases are automatically and periodically backed up as a dump in the volume named `migasfree-swarm`.